outofcoffee/corebot/README.md

 * Each action must have a template - more details below
 * Each action may optionally specify a list of tags
 * Each action may optionally specify option configuration, such as:
-  * static options
+  * static values
-  * option value transformers
+  * value transformers
+  * whether the option can be locked

 #### Action driver